wuX4an/wuX4an/README.md

 </p>

 ## **About me**
-I'm a begginer python programer who wants to specialize.
-I hope that my first project can be useful for the community of apine :)
+I'm a begginer python programer who wants to specialize. <br> I hope that my first project can be useful for the community of apine :)